About interest tax relief

 Interest paid on mortgages held by share transfer will be granted tax relief if the conditions above are met.

-Interest tax relief for the purchase or extension of a let property
+Interest tax relief for the purchase or extension of letting property

 The interest can be claimed as an expense against the letting income on loans used for: